Want to Get Free Airport Lounge Access for a Plus-One? Here’s How.

 Additional cardholder fee: $0 each, up to four users

 Airport lounge access: Access to Capital One lounges with two guests.
-Each user also gets a Priority Pass membership, allowing access to 1,300+ lounges worldwide with two guests.
-This membership does not include credits at Priority Pass restaurants.
+Each user also gets a Priority Pass membership, allowing access to 1,600+ lounges worldwide with two guests.
+(Do the extreme math: A family of five cardholders travels together with a group.
+That’s a total of 15 guests entering a lounge for free!)

 Global Entry/TSA PreCheck credits: None

-Hotel benefits: Access to Capital One Travel’s Premier Collection, a highly curated selection of top hotels and resorts globally plus its boutique-driven Lifestyle Collection, both of which give cardholders perks like experience credits and space-available room upgrades.
+Hotel benefits: Access to Capital One Travel’s Premier Collection, a highly curated selection of top hotels, resorts and vacation rentals globally plus its boutique-driven Lifestyle Collection, both of which give cardholders perks like experience credits and space-available room upgrades.

 2. Chase Sapphire Reserve®

-The Chase Sapphire Reserve® (annual fee: $550) charges a very reasonable $75 for additional cardholders.
-Chase’s new lounges are some of the best out there, and Reserve cardholders can access them whenever they travel.
-What’s more is that the Priority Pass membership granted through the Reserve is valid at Priority Pass restaurant partners, typically for $56 to $64 off the bill ($28–$32 for the cardholder plus the same for one guest).
+The Chase Sapphire Reserve (annual fee: $550) charges a very reasonable $75 for additional cardholders.
+Chase’s new lounges are some of the best out there, and Reserve cardholders can access them (alongside two guests) whenever they travel.
+Plus, each user gets their own Priority Pass membership.

 Additional cardholder fee: $75 each